mucommander/mucommander/readme.txt

 Bug fixes:
 - Zip entries using '\' as a path separator are now tolerated and handled appropriately (bug #98).
+- Fixed image viewer not updating the zoom level in the window title (bug #102).

 Known issues:
 - Some translations are not up-to-date.
 For more information, see: